arober11/dnamatch-tools/README.md

   output-Haplogroup-Names-file = mtDNA-tree-Build-17_Haplogroups.txt
   output-Haplogroup-Mutiaions  = mtDNA-tree-Build-17_mutations.csv
   output-mtDNA-Haplogroup-JSON = mtDNA-tree-Build-17.json

 **Usage**: refer to comments in the scrip, and see example output in the output folder

+## get_YDNA_trees.sh

+Purpose: Attempt to download and combine and convert the ISOGG YDNAi tree files from https://isogg.org/tree/index.html

+    - Outputs:
+      - YDNA_ISOGG_Haplogrp_Tree.A.csv through YDNA_ISOGG_Haplogrp_Tree.T.csv and YDNA_ISOGG_Haplogrp_Tree.TRUK.csv
+        -- downloaded Google sheets
+        -- with notes, comments and severl inconsistencies removed.
+      - YDNA_ISOGG_Haplogrp_Tree.haplogrps.txt       - list of YDNA haplogroup names use, e.g.d
+       Y
+       A0000
+       A000-T
+       A000
+       A000a
+       A000b
+       A000b1
+       A00-T
+       A00-T~
+       A00
+       ...
+      - YDNA_ISOGG_Haplogrp_Tree.TRUNK.csv           - haplogroup names and mutations indented to reflect tree structure, e.g.
+        Y,Root (Y-Adam),,,,,,,,,,,,,,,,,,,,,,
+        ,A0000,A8864,,,,,,,,,,,,,,,,,,,,,
+        ,A000-T,A8835,,,,,,,,,,,,,,,,,,,,,
+        ,,A000,A10805,,,,,,,,,,,,,,,,,,,,
+        ,,A00-T,PR2921,,,,,,,,,,,,,,,,,,,,
+        ,,,A00,AF6/L1284,,,,,,,,,,,,,,,,,,,
+        ,,,A0-T,L1085,,,,,,,,,,,,,,,,,,,
+        ,,,,A0,CTS2809.1/L991.1,,,,,,,,,,,,,,,,,,
+        ,,,,A1,P305,,,,,,,,,,,,,,,,,,
+        ,,,,,A1b,P108,,,,,,,,,,,,,,,,,
+        ...
+      - YDNA_ISOGG_Haplogrp_Tree.merged.csv          - haplogroup names indented to reflect tree structure, e.g.
+        Y
+        ,A0000
+        ,A000-T
+        ,,A000
+        ,,,A000a
+        ,,,A000b
+        ,,,,A000b1
+        ,,A00-T
+        ,,A00-T~
+        ,,,A00
+        ,,,,A00a
+        ,,,,A00b
+        ,,,,A00c
+        ,,,A0-T
+   - AncestryDNA v2 + 23AndMe v5 appear to use the Build 37 positions
+   - TAKES and age - as made up as I ran into each inconsistency in the file, and processed in a manner the issue could be coded around (Needs a rewrite in Perl / Python)

+ Notes:
+   - Source Google sheets have a growing collection of comments / annotations, along with some unhelpful / incosistent foratting, that needs to be removed, as will blow the script
+   - requires the outut of 'get_YDNA_rsid.sh'
+   - Output JSON mutation type:
+    type 0     - transitions    - upper case (e.g., G->A)
+    type 3     - deletions      - “del”
+    type 4     - insertions     - "ins"
+   - the 'YDNA-tree-to-all.sh' script will attempt to convert the output from this script and the 'get_YDNA_rsid.sh' script into a single JSON file

+**Usage**: refer to comments in the scrip, and see example output in the output folder

+## YDNA-tree-to-all.sh

+ Purpose: Attempt to combine and convert the ISOGG YDNA files from https://isogg.org/tree/index.html

+Note:
+   - Source Google sheets have a growing collection of comments / annotations, along with some unhelpful / incosistent foratting, that needs to be removed, as will blow the script
+   - the 'get_YDNA_trees.sh' and 'get_YDNA_rsid.sh' scrpts will attempt to download, strip and merge the ISOGG sheets into something usable by this script.
+   - AncestryDNA v2 + 23AndMe v5 appear to use the Build 37 positions
+   - TAKES and age - as made up as I ran into each inconsistency in the file, and processed in a manner the issue could be coded around (Needs a rewrite in Perl / Python)

+   - Output
+     -- Y-Haplogroup tree, build 37, in JSON format, e.g.
+     {"ISOGG-YDNA-BUILD-37":[
+       {"haplogroup":"Y","children":[
+         {"haplogroup":"A0000","mutations":[
+           {"posStart":"10016359","ancestral":"G","descendant":"A","type":"0","display":"G10016359A","label":"A8897","alias":"Y19091"},
+           {"posStart":"10042663","ancestral":"G","descendant":"C","type":"0","display":"G10042663C","label":"A8898","alias":"Y19091"},
+     ..
+         }]
+       }]
+     }

+Notes:
+   - requires the outut of 'get_YDNA_rsid.sh'
+   - Output JSON mutation types:
+    type 0     - transitions    - upper case (e.g., G->A)
+    type 3     - deletions      - “del”
+    type 4     - insertions     - "ins"

+**Usage**: refer to comments in the scrip, and see example output in the output folder